Written by Wanda Tang, and published by Forrest Yu

-Whenever you wish to try something authentic, tasty in Hanoi, the local directs you to Old Quarter, an important district that's freighted with a prosperous history of more than 1,000 years.
+Whenever you wish to try something authentic, tasty in Hanoi, the local direct you to Old Quarter, an important district that's freighted with a prosperous history of more than 1,000 years.
 It is also called 36 Streets (as consisting of 36 member streets), with diverse business lines: silverware, silks, blacksmith, bamboo products and many others.
 As a matter of fact, streets have already outnumbered 36, but the name lives and represents the eternal soul of the city.
 For foodies, the weaving and winding lanes brood rich street food culture that they can experience nowhere else.
 If you are one of the avid food explorers, you'll love how it will be to hit the street and discover true flavors of Vietnam on a Hanoi Walking Food Tour.

 A typical small eats street in the Old Quarter.

 The tour is a personalized one (yes you can tailor-make the trip beforehand!), and normally takes four hours, during which Odyssey local tour guide takes foodies walking through the maze of bustling streets that are permeated with the typical scenes and sounds of Hanoi, introducing them to exotic snacks and try each at their own pace.
 Concerning about sanitation?
 The selection of food stalls and restaurants are based on reputation and the guide's personal experience, which means the local frequent them too!
-It is suggested take the tour in the morning, when chefs serve early customers and offer sizzling Vietnamese breakfast; or venture out in the afternoon, with a hungry stomach, then stuff yourself.
+It is suggested take the tour in the morning when chefs serve early customers and offer sizzling Vietnamese breakfast; or venture out in the afternoon, with a hungry stomach, then stuff yourself.

 Inspired by French and Chinese cuisine, the Vietnamese combine both and create something really unique: fresh ingredients, minimal use of oil and reliance on herbs and vegetables.
 The cooking techniques mainly focus on simmering, stew, boiling, salad.
-That way, Vietnamese food is regarded one of the healthiest cuisines in world.
+That way, Vietnamese food is regarded as one of the healthiest cuisines in the world.

 Ingredients to make light but flavorful Vietnamese food.

 Of the north, pho (rice noodle soup) is one of the most popular dishes.
 Traditionally, a bowl of pho is served with either beef brisket or chicken meat and bones that are part of the broth, depending on the customer's choice.
-To better cater to worldwide appetizers, pork, duck meat and things alike are also becoming the common characters.
+To better cater to worldwide appetizers, pork, duck meat and things alike are also becoming common characters.
 My favorite would be pho ga (chicken), the key to which is the crystal clear broth - all the impurities that float to the top while cooking is skimmed off.
-In addition to cuts of meat, the second element of the pho is garnishes like fresh herbs and vegetables.
+In addition to cuts of meat, the second element of the pho is garnished like fresh herbs and vegetables.
 Givens are placed in a buffet way: add some fish sauce and chilli, squeeze a lime, then let noodles play their magic role.